4 different types of presentations

 Watch now

-Before your start building a presentation, you need a good structure.
+Before you start building a presentation, you need a good structure.
 Ask yourself the purpose of your presentation – why are you getting in front of your audience?
 Are you trying to convince them to care about an issue and take action?
 Who are you speaking to – colleagues, customers, or investors?
 Asking yourself these questions will help you start to determine the type of presentation and structure it accordingly.
-Read on to discover 4 different types of presentations and how to structure them.
+Read on to discover different types of presentations and how to structure them.

 Persuasive presentations